Nour-ben-aouicha/Raisin_Variety_Classification/README.md

 # Raisin_Variety_Classification

+## ProjectDescription
+In this project, we used data cleaning and analysis tools to preprocess our data and AI models to classify the data points. <br><br>
 ## Data Insights
 The Raisin dataset will be used in identifying two different classes of raisin (Kecimen and besni). <br><br>
 It contains 6 features:<br>
 * Area: the number of pixels within the boundaries of the raisin.